Detox | Part 1

 Toxins have been linked to nearly every chronic illness out there, including autoimmune illnesses, cancer, and cardiovascular disease.
 Unfortunately, toxins are still commonly dismissed as a cause of illness by many physicians and by our healthcare system at large.

+Environmental toxins are all around us.
 In modern life, we are exposed to environmental toxins in various ways.

 Toxins are in our food.
 Many “foods” that are sold today are more manufactured than real.
 Take bread, for example, which really should only have 4 ingredients.
-Most breads sold in supermarkets today have 20 to 30 ingredients, many of which are not food.
+Most breads sold in supermarkets today have 20 – 30 ingredients, many of which are not food.

-ean water treatment facilities, can actually get into our water.
+Toxins are in our water.
+Our drinking water can contain chloromethane, chloroform, and other byproducts.
+Solvents, used to clean water treatment facilities, can actually get into our water.
 Chemicals like hexavalent chromium have even been found here in our water system in Richmond.

 Toxins are in our air.
 The air we breathe can have small amounts of mercury and other pollutants anywhere near the combustion of fuels or waste.